-In clinical trials for HEMGENIX, the most common side effects reported in more than 5% of patients were liver enzyme elevations, headache, elevated levels of a certain blood enzyme, flu-like symptoms, infusion-related reactions, fatigue, nausea, and feeling unwell.
+Most common side effects include increased liver enzymes, headache, increased blood creatine kinase, flu-like symptoms, infusion-related reactions, fatigue, nausea, and feeling unwell.
 These are not the only side effects possible.
 Tell your healthcare provider about any side effect you may experience.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.